When and how to Block QUIC Protocol on Palo alto Networks firewalls?

 Security_policy.png

-With the most recent version of the browser Chrome, Google updated their experimental protocol QUIC, which caused the "quic" App-ID to be misidentified as "unknown-udp".
-Palo Alto Networks released additional coverage for the "quic" App-ID to include the changes made by Google.
-With Google making changes to their protocol, we recommend creating additional security policy to block QUIC UDP traffic (UDP/443 and UDP/80).
+1. With some versions of the browser Chrome, Google updated protocol QUIC, which causes the "quic" App-ID to be misidentified as "unknown-udp".
+So one can also create additional security policy to block QUIC UDP traffic (UDP/443 and UDP/80).

 QUIC_UDP.png